|Batman Arkham Origins Blackgate|

 Release Date: October 25, 2013

-Batman: Arkham Origins Blackgate is an upcoming 2D Video Game with 3D art.
-It is an action Adventure video game that is currently being developed by Armature studio and is going to be published by Warner Bros Interactive.
+Batman: Arkham Origins Blackgate is a 2D Video Game with 3D rendered art assets.
+It is an action Adventure video game that was developed by Armature studio and was published by series owners, Warner Bros Interactive.

-The game will be launching on the Nintendo 3DS and the Sony PlayStation Vita.
-Batman Arkham Origins Blackgate is based around the DC Comics superhero “Batman”, and is the partner title to the upcoming PC, PlayStation 3 and Xbox 360 game Batman Arkham Origins.
-The game is also going to be a part of the canonical Batman Arkham series and storyline.
-Batman Arkham Origins Blackgate is slated for a release date of October 25th 2013 alongside its console based partner game.
+The game was launched on the Nintendo 3DS and the Sony PlayStation Vita.
+Batman Arkham Origins Blackgate is based around the DC Comics superhero “Batman”, and is the partner title to the PC, PlayStation 3 and Xbox 360 game, Batman Arkham Origins.
+The game is also part of the canonical Batman Arkham series and storyline.
+Batman Arkham Origins Blackgate was released in October 2013 alongside its console based partner game.

 A great deal of Batman Arkham Origins Blackgate production team is from the video game studio “Retro Studios” which became famous through the Metroid Prime series and the Donkey Kong Returns series, it is expected that the game will have a very similar Metroidvania style to those games, this most likely means the fluid side scrolling action found in the Donkey Kong and the in depth exploration and investigation of Metroid Prime.
 The phrase “metroidvania” perfectly describes the style of Batman Arkham Origins Blackgate, so it’s fitting to have the teams that coined the phrase on board.